rehierl/node-tree-outliner/2-tree-of-nodes/2-5-tree-hierarchy-of-sets.md

 <!-- ======================================================================= -->
 # A set-based perspective

-Note that the following discussion is based upon rooted unordered trees (i.e. has no loops and no cycles).
+Note that the following discussion is based upon rooted un-ordered trees.

 ```
 tag soup          node tree      (simplified)      set of nodes